 Avoid Ice In Drinks

 This one is often peddled by the same people who tell you you’ll get sick if you drink the water.
 Bars here don’t make ice at their premises – they buy it in from a huge plant that makes tons of it and delivers it in little refrigerated vans with “Cubiton” on the side.
 The ice is made from completely pure water and all it will do is chill your drink perfectly.
 You can buy the same ice yourself from the supermarket.

 It’s true that the island is only 75KM long, and about 25 wide, but that adds up to a decent area, and because the island rises to over 2,000 feet in places, topography has an effect as well.
 If you were to walk around the Lanzarote, you’d see over 200KM of coastline!
 We’ve lived here for nearly 20 years, and we still discover new places all the time.

 Lanzarote Isn’t Part Of The EU

 We might be much closer to Africa than we are to Europe, but Lanzarote is very much a member of the European Union – in fact the union has provided huge amounts of funding to the islands.
-We set our own taxes and duty as we have a special tax regime here and are a special economic zone.
-We don’t have VAT, instead we have a local tax called IGIC, and we don’t have duty on alcohol and tobacco.
+We set our own taxes and duty as we have a special tax regime here and we are a special economic zone.
+We don’t have VAT, which is 21% in the rest of Spain.
+Instead we have a local tax called IGIC which is only 7%, and we don’t have duty on alcohol and tobacco.

 It’s Cooler In The North / It’s Hotter In The South